nairarshad/nairarshad.github.io/_pages/research.md

 author_profile: true
 ---

+(*Under construction*)

 The role of ammonia in atmospheric new particle formation and implications for cloud condensation nuclei

 Some observations on lightning over the Bay of Bengal